Oshkosh M1070: Trailer

 The trailer used with the M1070A0 and M1070A1 is the M1000.
 The M1000 was originally developed as a private venture by Southwest Mobile Systems, later Systems & Electronics Inc (SEI), now DRS Technologies, as a response to a possible U.S. Army requirement for transporting M1 and M1A1 MBTs.
 A production order for 1,066 M1000 units was placed by the U.S. Army in 1989.
 By July 2009 more than 2,600 M1000 trailers had been ordered.

 The M1000 has 40 wheels (215/75R 17.5 tires) across five axle lines, these with two half-width axles per line.
 Each axle has hydraulic pendular suspension, providing a 254 mm stroke, with lateral oscillation accommodating surface undulations.
 A hydraulic suspension system is provided on the pivoting gooseneck to equalise fifth wheel loads.
 The weight of the M1000 is 22,882 kg.
 The payload according to the U.S. Army is 63,560 kg, although the manufacturer quotes 80,000 kg at reduced speeds.
 The overall length is 15.8 m, the deck length is 10.58 m; the deck width is 3.05 m, 3.66 m for a wide deck version.

 The M1070 and M1000 are both air-transportable by C-5 Galaxy or C-17 Globemaster III aircraft.

-The trailer used within Europe with the M1300 is the M1302, this supplied by Broshuis BV of Holland.
+The next generation trailer with the M1300 is the M1302, this supplied by Broshuis BV from The Netherlands.

 Oshkosh M1070F (British Army)

 The M1070F replaced the Scammell Commander as the British army tank transporter in 2001.
 Before the development of the M1070A1 for the U.S. Army, the more powerful M1070E model was developed as a possible Technology Insertion Programme (TIP) for the M1070A0 fleet.
 The M1070E1 was offered to meet the British Army's requirement for a tank transporter but was not selected.
 The vehicle selected by the British Army is the 1070F model, a much-revised M1070E1.

 The UK fleet, which when delivered was made up of 92 tractor trucks, 89 King GTS 100/7 semi-trailers, and three Tru-Hitch recovery systems, were delivered as part of a Private Finance Initiative (PFI) award to FASTTRAX in 2001 that included staff to operate the vehicles as Sponsored Reserves.
 The contract award included a 28-system option that was not exercised.
-In late-2009 Broshuis of Holland was selected to supply 20 heavy-duty 45,000 kg payload full-width two-axle trailers for use with the 1070F in Afghanistan.
+In late-2009 Broshuis from The Netherlands was selected to supply 20 heavy-duty 45,000 kg payload full-width two-axle trailers for use with the 1070F in Afghanistan.

 The Oshkosh 1070F shares a common chassis and axle set-up with the M1070A0 model.
 The cab and all major driveline components have been substantially revised to meet both performance and legislative requirements.
 The driveline is similar to that fitted to the M1070A1 and consists of a Caterpillar C-18 diesel engine with 700 hp.
 This is coupled to an Allison HD 4076P automatic transmission and TC-561 torque converter, coupled to an Oshkosh 30000 single-speed transfer case.